carlosesilva/iphone-x-availability-node-cli/README.md

-# iPhone X Availability CLI
+# iPhone X Availability Node CLI

 A node cli tool I put together to check the iPhone X in-store availability near me instead of having to refresh the apple website over and over again.